Photo by Austin Distel

 Once again, our guru Melissa Munding of Melissa Munding Photography comes through with an article that can transform your business TODAY!
 Are you doing online proofing and wondering why your sales are maybe not as robust as you would like?

-People pay $1000′s for information like this and we present it here to you for free.
+People pay quite a bit for this information like this and as always, we present it here to you for free.
 Go show Melissa some love would you?

 This year has been one of BIG changes for me and my business.
 Now that I’ve been in business a few years (3 ½ to be exact) I feel like wedding side of my business is growing nicely and I’m feeling great about where things are headed.
 About six months ago I decided that it’s time to really start working on the portrait side of the business.
 I know I don’t want to shoot 50 weddings a year…or even 30 for that matter.
 I want to shoot 15-20 weddings and supplement that income with portraits.
 And when I say supplement, I don’t mean a few bucks here and there…I mean that I want to grow my income to something that will allow me to start a family, pay off debts, maybe even buy a house one day and pay for my future kids’ college tuition.
 I do this full-time but we squeak by and quite simply, we need more.
 In January I started to implement some big changes that would allow for more.

 The big changes are that I stopped giving away a disc/digital images with every package and I stopped online proofing.
-I moved away from being hands-off and letting the client make all of the decisions (which incidentally equalled basically no decisions since they never ordered from the online gallery) and moved to being extremely hands-on and walking them through every decision.
+I moved away from being hands-off and letting the client make all of the decisions (which incidentally equaled basically no-decisions since they never ordered from the online gallery) and moved to be extremely hands-on and walking them through every decision.
 My product sales have gone from being basically non-existent to a minimum of several hundred dollars per session and the max just keeps rising!
 It’s changing my whole business and I couldn’t be more excited about it.

 I’m going the long route here.
 I’m not going to skimp so this is what I do from the very beginning to the very end of my time with a client.
 If you just want to know about the actual proofing session, skip down to that section.